 Good, excellent. she clapped her hands twice,

 Ah‑ha.
-That’s where you bastards put
+That’s where you bastards put it.

 He threw down a large laminated sheet.
 She looked closer at it.
 It was the map of the library, missing a corner.
 The Usul pulled out another map, and a pen, and circled something on it, then wrote something else under that.

-Yo what’s up?
+Yo what’s up.

-The Usul turned looked over to Rei (his back now facing Vert— and stared, dumbfounded for a moment.
+The Usul turned looked over to Rei —his back now facing Vert— and stared, dumbfounded for a moment.

 He jerked back, his hands drawn to his hip as though he was about to ready some kind of weapon.

 Ooww!!
 Shit!!
 My knuckles!
 Rei grabbed her hand.

-Shit.
 God dammit Jimmy.

-Magical Materials Storage — Find Tooth, Find
+Magical Materials Storage — Find Tooth, Find Axel.

 Huh.
-Sechson said to himself.
+Sechson said to himself,

 Hm?
 Rei looked over.

 Oh, uh.
-Warren said he’d want to find the materials place.
+Warren said it would want to find the materials place.
 That was what it was looking for. he said, as he pocketed the map the ghoul had made.

 Huh.
 No kidding?

-Oh shit, they’re here, we gotta go guys.
+Oh shit, they’re here, we gotta go.

 Wait, here?
 Like, at the front door?
-Vert
+Vert exclaimed.

 Uhm.
+Maybe?
 Sechson looked around,

-Is there a, uh, back
+Is there a, uh, back entrance?

 No, there isn’t!
 Vert panicked,

-Not unless you mean an emergency exit, which is gonna set off every single alarm in this
+Not unless you mean an emergency exit, which is gonna set off every single alarm in this place!

 Hey, calm down.
-Rei smiled,
+Rei smiled and looked up,

 I’ve got an idea.

-Warren smiled, and put away his binoculars.
+Warren smiled, and put away their binoculars.